peteroupc/MailLib/api/com.upokecenter.mail.MediaType.Builder.md

-# com.upokecenter.mail.MediaTypeBuilder
+# com.upokecenter.mail.MediaType.Builder

-    @Deprecated public final class MediaTypeBuilder extends java.lang.Object
+    public static final class MediaType.Builder extends java.lang.Object

-Deprecated.
-Use MediaType.Builder instead.
+A mutable data type that allows a media type object to be built.

 ## Methods

-* `MediaTypeBuilder() MediaTypeBuilder`<br>
+* `Builder()`<br>
- Deprecated.
-Initializes a new instance of the MediaTypeBuilder class, using the type "application/octet-stream" .
+ Initializes a new instance of the {@link com.upokecenter.mail.MediaType.getBuilder()} class, using the type "application/octet-stream" .
-* `MediaTypeBuilder​(MediaType mt) MediaTypeBuilder`<br>
+* `Builder​(MediaType mt)`<br>
- Deprecated.
-Initializes a new instance of the MediaTypeBuilder class using the data from another media type.
+ Initializes a new instance of the {@link com.upokecenter.mail.MediaType.getBuilder()} class using the data from another media type.
-* `MediaTypeBuilder​(java.lang.String type,
+* `Builder​(java.lang.String type,
-                java.lang.String subtype) MediaTypeBuilder`<br>
+       java.lang.String subtype)`<br>
- Deprecated.
-Initializes a new instance of the MediaTypeBuilder class.
+ Initializes a new instance of the {@link com.upokecenter.mail.MediaType.getBuilder()} class.
 * `java.lang.String getSubType()`<br>
- Deprecated.
  Gets this value's subtype.
 * `java.lang.String getTopLevelType()`<br>
- Deprecated.
  Gets this value's top-level type.
-* `boolean isMultipart()`<br>
- Deprecated.
-Instead of using this property, use the TopLevelType property and compare the result with the exact String 'multipart'.
- Instead of using this property, use the TopLevelType property and compare the result with the exact String 'multipart'.
-* `boolean isText()`<br>
- Deprecated.
-Instead of using this property, use the TopLevelType property and compare the result with the exact String 'text'.
- Instead of using this property, use the TopLevelType property and compare the result with the exact String 'text'.
-* `MediaTypeBuilder RemoveParameter​(java.lang.String name)`<br>
+* `MediaType.Builder RemoveParameter​(java.lang.String name)`<br>
- Deprecated.
  Removes a parameter from this builder object.
-* `MediaTypeBuilder SetParameter​(java.lang.String name,
+* `MediaType.Builder SetParameter​(java.lang.String name,
             java.lang.String value)`<br>
- Deprecated.
  Sets a parameter's name and value for this media type.
 * `void setSubType​(java.lang.String value)`<br>
- Deprecated.
-* `MediaTypeBuilder SetSubType​(java.lang.String str)`<br>
+* `MediaType.Builder SetSubType​(java.lang.String str)`<br>
- Deprecated.
  Sets this media type's subtype, such as "plain" or "xml" .
 * `void setTopLevelType​(java.lang.String value)`<br>
- Deprecated.
-* `MediaTypeBuilder SetTopLevelType​(java.lang.String str)`<br>
+* `MediaType.Builder SetTopLevelType​(java.lang.String str)`<br>
- Deprecated.
  Sets this media type's top-level type.
 * `MediaType ToMediaType()`<br>
- Deprecated.
  Converts this builder to an immutable media type object.
 * `java.lang.String toString() MediaType.toString`<br>
- Deprecated.
  Converts this object to a text string of the media type it represents, in the same form as MediaType.toString.

 ## Constructors

-* `MediaTypeBuilder() MediaTypeBuilder`<br>
+* `Builder()`<br>
- Deprecated.
-Initializes a new instance of the MediaTypeBuilder class, using the type "application/octet-stream" .
+ Initializes a new instance of the {@link com.upokecenter.mail.MediaType.getBuilder()} class, using the type "application/octet-stream" .
-* `MediaTypeBuilder​(MediaType mt) MediaTypeBuilder`<br>
+* `Builder​(MediaType mt)`<br>
- Deprecated.
-Initializes a new instance of the MediaTypeBuilder class using the data from another media type.
+ Initializes a new instance of the {@link com.upokecenter.mail.MediaType.getBuilder()} class using the data from another media type.
-* `MediaTypeBuilder​(java.lang.String type,
+* `Builder​(java.lang.String type,
-                java.lang.String subtype) MediaTypeBuilder`<br>
+       java.lang.String subtype)`<br>
- Deprecated.
-Initializes a new instance of the MediaTypeBuilder class.
+ Initializes a new instance of the {@link com.upokecenter.mail.MediaType.getBuilder()} class.

 ## Method Details

-### MediaTypeBuilder
+### Builder
-    public MediaTypeBuilder()
+    public Builder()
-Deprecated.
+Initializes a new instance of the {@link com.upokecenter.mail.MediaType.getBuilder()} class, using the type "application/octet-stream" .
-### MediaTypeBuilder
+### Builder
-    public MediaTypeBuilder​(MediaType mt)
+    public Builder​(MediaType mt)
-Deprecated.
+Initializes a new instance of the {@link com.upokecenter.mail.MediaType.getBuilder()} class using the data from another media type.

 **Parameters:**